 - Departure testing for students prior to returning to their permanent residences and surrounding communities.

 - Antibody testing for Michigan Medicine faculty and staff involved in patient care.

 - Daily symptom tracking through the ResponsiBLUE health screening tool.

 U-M's Environment, Health and Safety department will continue to work closely with local public health officials to perform case investigation and contact tracing for students, faculty and staff as has occurred throughout the pandemic.
 U-M also will use students from the health sciences schools trained and supervised by professionals to enhance our contact tracing capacity.
-Some students may get appropriate credit for courses or clinical rotation hours for this activity as part of their curricular requirements.
+Some students may receive appropriate credit for courses or clinical rotation hours for this activity as part of their curricular requirements.

 Prompt identification, voluntary quarantining, and monitoring of COVID-19 contacts for symptom development can effectively break the chain of infection and decrease further spread of the virus in our community.
 This is where we can have the most impact.

 Contact tracers are volunteers from across many departments who have received specialized training and have been authorized to conduct case investigation and contact tracing in partnership with the County Health Department that has jurisdiction in the Ann Arbor area.

 The U-M investigator contacts all UM-associated close contacts who were identified from the case’s investigation.
 They inform them of their potential exposure, provide education about quarantining, assist with resources to successfully complete their quarantine and initiate symptom tracking.
 Testing is not required, but may be part of a campus testing strategy if capacity exists to do so.